urbandroid-team/dont-kill-my-app/_vendors/general.md

   ## If all fails

+  Look for any vendor-specific battery saver on your device and ideally uninstall if possible, disable if possible.

+  If not, you are left with the option to root your device or uninstall it though **adb** (requires some expert skills though):

+  `adb shell`

+  `pm uninstall --user 0 com.useless.piece.of.trash`

   Look through the vendor-specific phone settings and search for anything related to battery optimization or background processing.
   If you find it try to disable it.

   Try the generic approach below as some vendors tent to hook more fuctionality into this than AOSP

   **Phone settings > Battery & power saving > Battery usage > Ignore optimizations > Turn on** to ignore battery optimization for your app.